algertislamaj/algertislamaj/README.md

 ### Hi there 👋

-I'm Algert Islamaj, a seasoned DevOps Engineer with a strong background in telecommunications, particularly in Radio Access Network (RAN) technologies.
+I'm Algert Islamaj, a DevOps Engineer with a strong background in telecommunications, particularly in Radio Access Network (RAN) technologies.

 #### Skills: